oensiehtone/oensiehtone/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/michaelallen09)

 ## Introduction
-I am a recent BSc Cyber Security graduate with over five years of IT industry experience and a strong interest in security operations, threat detection, and defensive security across enterprise environments.
+I am a recent BSc (Hons) Cyber Security graduate with over five years of IT industry experience and a strong interest in security operations, threat detection, and defensive security across enterprise environments.

 ## Objective
 I am seeking a cyber security–focused role such as a **SOC Analyst, Cyber Security Analyst, or Security Engineer**, where I can apply hands-on technical experience, security best practices, and continuous learning to protect systems, networks, and data.